Mahmoud-Elsamman/AI-BlogMaker/README.md

 ## Getting Started

-First of all create a file called `.env.local` then copy all the environment varibles from the `.env.local.sample` file\
+First of all create a file called `.env.local` then copy all the environment varibles from the `.env.local.sample` file

 Fill the environment variables in that file as follows:

+You must create an OpenAI API account to get the OpenAI API key.

 You must create a database with your account on MongoDB atlas then:-